devareus/Eclectic-Token-Sniper/README.md

 ### Additional Settings

-- PairCreatedEventSniperParametersSet: ParametersSet to use for the PairCreated events sniper
-- AddLiquiditySniperParametersSet: ParametersSet to use for the AddLiquidity sniper
-- MempoolSniperParametersSet: ParameterSet to use for the Mempool sniper
 - LogParametersSets: If enabled computes and dumps the values of all the ParametersSets
 - CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled
 - BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled